The best Royal Family docs to watch

 The Queen Unseen

 For her reign, the Queen has been both a public figure, her face absolutely everywhere in our day to day lives (on money especially) and also incredibly private.
 She has both a public and private birthday, and despite the many scandals of the Royal family, she herself has kept schtum.
 Now, for the first time in 68 years, The Queen Unseen uncovers a glimpse of the real Queen with previously unseen home films, newly digitalised material from 116 countries she’s visited over the years and informal footage.
 Lift the mask and show the Queen as a mother, wife, farmer, animal-lover and even comedian to get an idea of who she really is.
-The Queen Unseen will also be available on ITV Hub.

 The Diana Interview: Revenge of a Princess